Skip to main content

 Saint Elizabeth and Virgin Mary

-Here are early life, history, divine Promise, Role, Feast Day, Iconography, Symbolism, Significance and Lessons of Saint Elizabeth (Mother of John the Baptist).
+Here are the early life, history, divine Promise, Role, Feast Day, Iconography, Symbolism, Significance and Lessons of Saint Elizabeth (Mother of John the Baptist).

 Early Life and Background of Saint Elizabeth